-BuskerBus bridges the idea of contemporary circus – the one focused not on animals, but strength, skill and creativity of the performers – with the availability of busking.
-Here you’ll be more than just a passive spectator – you’ll become a live part of the show, with the artist reacting to all that happens around.
-Every year, from the very many applications, artistic director Małgorzata Węglarz chooses both world stars and interesting „freshmen”.
-The programme is different each time, and the artist’s chance to come back to Poland is to create a new (and good!) show.
-Thanks to this, the festival is always very diverse, surprising, and at a very high level.
+BuskerBus bridges the idea of contemporary circus – the one focused not on animals, but strength, skill and creativity of the performers – with making culture available for all.
+Here you’ll be more than just a passive spectator – you’ll become a live part of the show, with the artists reacting to all that happens around you.
+Every year, from many applications, artistic director Małgorzata Węglarz chooses both performers with international experience and „freshmen”.
+The programme is different each time, and the artist’s chance to come back to Poland is to create a new (and exciting!) show.
+Thanks to this, the festival is always diverse, surprising, and at a high level.

 Even more so when you visit “Cabaret BuskerBus”.
 These are evening shows in the festival club, where you can see the best, the weirdest, and the freshest tricks of the invited performers – often featuring local artists and unexpected guests.
 After the main part, the stage is open for all who want to perform; it’s your chance to not only meet the “alternative programme” of the festival’s stars, but also talk to them face-to-face, and even make the stage yours!

 But BuskerBus is much more – throughout its history it has forged many incredible friendships, bonds and experiences.
 The unique culture and art joyfully dancing to original songs sang together with the audience, colourful characters from all around the world, the crowd of spectators acting like the performer’s old friends… BuskerBus is something you need to experience for yourself.
 Oh yea, and don’t forget three things – the applause, the smile, and something to throw into the hat.
 After all, they’re here just for you!